George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-burst-intrinsics-processors.md

 If you run your application in .NET, Mono or IL2CPP without Burst enabled, all the `IsXXXSupported` properties return `false`.
 However, if you skip the test you can still run a reference version of most intrinsics in Mono (exceptions listed below), which is helpful if you need to use the managed debugger.
 Reference implementations are slow and only intended for managed debugging.

 >[!IMPORTANT]
 >There isn't a reference managed implementation of Arm Neon intrinsics.
 This means that you can't use the technique mentioned in the previous paragraph to step through the intrinsics in Mono.
-FMA intrinsics that operate on doubles don't have a software fallback because of the inherit complexity in emulating fused 64-bit floating point math.
+FMA intrinsics that operate on doubles don't have a software fallback because of the inherent complexity of emulating fused 64-bit floating point math.